 What is an interdental brush?

 Simply put, an interdental brush is a tiny toothbrush designed for cleaning between teeth.
-They can also be handy for cleaning around fixed braces and at the very back of your mouth, where your regular toothbrush can’t reach.
+They can also be handy for cleaning around fixed braces and at the very back of your mouth.

 Interdental brushes (also called interproximal brushes) typically have a filament held in place by a metal wire, a bit like a mini bottle brush.
 The wire can be angled or bent to make it easier to reach certain spots in the mouth.
 A handle attached to the wire lets you maneuver the brush to clean away plaque and food debris trapped between teeth.